 Serving Louisville area with the finest in furs fashion for over ninety years.

-Yudofsky Fur & Leather features Louisville’s largest selection of fine furs, leathers, shearlings, cashmere garments and unique accessories.
+Yudofsky Fur & Leather features Kentucky’s largest selection of fine furs, leathers, shearlings, cashmere garments and unique accessories.

 It is one of the country’s largest and finest fur businesses.